sumatrapdfreader/sumatrapdf/ext/harfbuzz/BUILD.md

 library in `src/`, and a few utility programs including `hb-view` and `hb-shape` under `util/`.

-If you are bootstraping from git, you need a few more tools before you can run `autogen.sh` for the first time.
+If you are bootstrapping from git, you need a few more tools before you can run `autogen.sh` for the first time.
 Namely, `pkg-config` and `ragel`.

 Again, on Ubuntu / Debian: